 - Step 2: The two options for showing your Wi-Fi password

-The file with the Wi-Fi access code is located in an area of the file system that is only accessible with a rooted Android device.
-You will find out how to root your smartphone in the following article:
+The file with the Wi-Fi access code is located in an area of the file system that is only accessible on a rooted Android device.
+Rooting is for more advanced Android users, and there are some disadvantages to be aware of.
+To find out if rooting is right for you, check out this article.
+If you decide you're ready to root, you can find out how in the following article:

 First, you must authorize the file explorer to open the root directory.
 The option is at the bottom of the app settings.
 Next, go into the directory tree following the path: data > misc > wifi.
 In this folder, find the file named wpa_supplicant.conf.
 This file contains all the networks in the plain text.
 The Wi-Fi passwords are also displayed here.